Scottish Ambulance Service: Air operations

 The service has the only government-funded air ambulance service in the UK, operated under contract by Gama Aviation.
 The fleet consists of two Airbus H145 helicopters and two Beechcraft B200C King Air fixed-wing aircraft, which provide emergency response and transfers of patients to and from remote areas of Scotland.

 The two previous H145 helicopters were operated under sub-contract by Babcock Mission Critical Services Onshore until May 2020.

 In 2015–2016, the air ambulance crews flew 3,849 missions.
 One helicopter and one King Air are based at a Gama Aviation facility at Glasgow Airport.
 The other operating bases are Inverness Airport (helicopter) and Aberdeen Airport (King Air).

 The aircraft based in Glasgow are regularly used by the Emergency Medical Retrieval Service (EMRS).
 The air ambulance service was occasionally featured as part of the Channel 5 television documentary series Highland Emergency.

 Charity-funded air ambulance

-In late 2012, a charity, Scotland's Charity Air Ambulance (SCAA), was founded to provide a further air ambulance, based at Perth Airport to work alongside the state-funded aircraft.
+In late 2010, a charity, Scotland's Charity Air Ambulance (SCAA), was founded to provide a further air ambulance, based at Perth Airport to work alongside the state-funded aircraft.

 SCAA commenced operations in May 2013 with a MBB Bo 105 helicopter.
 Since November 2015, SCAA has operated a Eurocopter EC135.
 The EC135 was previously operated by the state-funded service, until they replaced the fleet with H145 aircraft.
 The helicopter is crewed by Scottish Ambulance Service paramedics, tasking is from the SAS ambulance control centre at Cardonald.

 In April 2018, it was announced by the charity that a drive was underway to raise funds to secure a second helicopter.
-(SCAA holds assets and funds in excess of 12 million pounds.)
 This aircraft is now operational at Aberdeen Airport.

+In October 2025, the charity announced that operations from Aberdeen Airport had been taken over by a new H145 D3 helicopter, reportedly the most capable aircraft of its type in the UK.
+It was also announced that the Perth base had received an upgraded H135 T2e, featuring night vision capabilities.